leleletus/discord-bot-funcional/README.md

 # discord-bot-funcional
-mi firts try to do bots for discord
+my firts try to do bots for discord